Puerto Rico governor says relief arriving to storm-ravaged rural areas

-SAN JUAN, Puerto Rico (Reuters) - Puerto Rico’s governor says efforts to restore cell service, gas and other basic needs to the island’s rural residents are progressing, even as many in those towns report feeling forgotten.
+SAN JUAN, Puerto Rico, Oct 1 (Reuters) - Puerto Rico’s governor says efforts to restore cell service, gas and other basic needs to the island’s rural residents are progressing, even as many in those towns report feeling forgotten.

 “But if you see the numbers,” he said, “you see there is a steady path to improvement.”